Yuanyuan (Kay) HE

 Assistant Professor, Music

 During her career, Kay has won many awards and been selected for many performances in the U.S. and abroad.
-Of note, her piano trio Imprint of the Spring Breeze won the grand prize at the 2nd ACC International Composition Competition in 2017 (Gwangju, South Korea).
-ISCM selected the flute and electronics piece On the Pivot of an Abandoned Carouselfor its 2016 World Music Days (Tongyeong, South Korea).
-Passeig de Grácia for orchestra was selected for the 2015 ACO Underwood New Music Readings (New York, NY).
-On the Threshold of a Drizzly Reality for cello and electronics was selected for 2014 performances at the International Computer Music Conference (ICMC) in Athens, Greece and the Root Signals music festival (Jacksonville, Florida).
-Shadow of Dewdrops was selected as a finalist for TICF2015 (Bangkok, Thailand) and the 2014 installment of Gamma UT (Austin, TX).
-Legends of Old Peking won the 2012 Seattle Symphony Celebrate Asia Composition Competition.
-Dying Away won the 2011 DuoSolo Emerging Composer Competition (Cortona, Italy).
-And, Destiny of Sputnik was chosen for the 2011 Beijing Modern Music Festival Young Composers Project.
+Of note, her piano trio Imprint of the Spring Breeze won the grand prize at the 2nd ACC International Composition Competition in Gwangju, South Korea.
+On the Pivot of an Abandoned Carouselfor was featured at the ISCM World Music Days in Tongyeong, South Korea.
+Passeig de Grácia for orchestra was selected for the ACO Underwood New Music Readings in New York, NY.
+On the Threshold of a Drizzly Reality for cello and electronics was featured at the International Computer Music Conference (ICMC) in Athens, Greece and the Root Signals music festival in Jacksonville, Florida.
+Shadow of Dewdrops was selected as a finalist for TICF in Bangkok, Thailand and was featured at the Gamma UT in Austin, TX.
+Legends of Old Peking won the Seattle Symphony Celebrate Asia Composition Competition.
+Dying Away won the DuoSolo Emerging Composer Competition in Cortona, Italy.
+And, Destiny of Sputnik was featured at the Beijing Modern Music Festival Young Composers Project.

 Kay earned her Bachelor of Arts degree at the Central Conservatory of Music in Beijing and her Master of Music degree at the University of Missouri-Kansas City.
 She holds a Doctor of Musical Arts in Composition from the University of Texas at Austin where she studied under Dr. Russell Pinkston and Dr. Yevgeniy Sharlat.